AWaselnuk/AWaselnuk.github.io/_drafts/2016-11-03-promiscuous-pairing.md

 we will share that understanding with others.

 So turn to the person sitting beside you, start nodding with determination, and ask them: “will you pair with me?”

+## Acknowledgements

+While developing this talk I consumed a ton of articles, videos, and podcasts put together by other pairing enthusiasts.
+I can’t remember every single source of inspiration but I want to credit the ones I can remember so please check out the further reading section!

+{%include further_reading.html %}